-As a result of the participants' responses to the fifth question, it was discovered that both groups referred to the same two themes: cognitive characteristics and experiences.
-The preschool teachers in this research believe that ‘children's interests and experiences and the creative nature they have influence their teaching activities’.
+As a result of the participant's responses to the fifth question, it was discovered that both groups referred to the same two themes: cognitive characteristics and experiences.
+The pre-school teachers in this research believe that 'children's interests and experiences and the creative nature they have influence their teaching 'activities'.
 Accordingly, it can be suggested that the epistemological beliefs of the participants did not change their orientation towards student understandings and misconceptions.
 The qualitative data analysis performed on the answers to the sixth question revealed that all participants from the low and high epistemological profiles tended to use child-centered strategies.

-HEP-1: I manage the process by guiding children in the teaching and application stages of this subject matter.
+HEP-1: I manage the process by guiding children in this subject's teaching and application stages.
 I learn the level of children's ideas on the subject matter by means of some questions I ask in advance.
-Then, I give the necessary information about the subject matter, pour colored glitter on the hands of the children as a representative microbe and want them to make examinations, observe their hands and try to remove the glitter in a dry way.
+Then, I give the necessary information about the subject matter, pour colored glitter on the hands of the children as a representative microbe, and want them to make examinations, observe their hands and try to remove the glitter in a dry way.
 I want them to think about how we can get rid of these microbes (glitter) and express themselves.
-Then, they endeavour to get rid of the microbes by using just water, but when they observe that they cannot be purified, they see that the microbes (glitter) slide when they apply again, using the soaps they want this time.
+Then, they endeavor to get rid of the microbes by using just water, but when they observe that they cannot be purified, they see that the microbes (glitter) slide when they apply again, using the soaps they want this time.

 LEP-2: I use the method of asking questions.
-For example, I start the process by asking questions such as what colors are, and how colors are formed.
+For example, I start the process by asking what colors are, and how colors are formed.
 Cooperative learning.
 In the process, children work in collaboration, creating natural colors.
 They all benefit from the questions asked and the answers given.
-In active learning, children learn by doing and experiencing themselves and realize the application processes themselves.
+Children learn by doing and experiencing themselves in active learning and realize the application processes themselves.
 Only in situations that may be dangerous does the teacher step in (such as mixing hot water).

-Accordingly, HEP-1 tends to enrich the child-centered instructional strategies with qualified questions during the science teaching activity and allow children to learn by discovery.
+Accordingly, HEP-1 enriches the child-centered instructional strategies with qualified qualifying questions during the science teaching activity and allows children to learn by discovery.
 On the other hand, LEP-2 enriched the collaborative teaching with the question- answer technique.
-Here, the main difference that distinguishes HEP-1 from LEP-2 is that the former tends to involve, the inquiry activities that will help children acquire scientific process skills, in the teaching practices.
-In the above-mentioned example, the high-group teacher's inviting children to negotiation processes in each pedagogical move may verify this.
+Here, the main difference that distinguishes HEP-1 from LEP-2 is that the former involves inquiry activities that will help children acquire scientific process skills in the teaching practices.
+In the above-mentioned example, the high-group teachers inviting children to negotiation processes in each pedagogical move may verify this.